enliten/IEEE-course_AI-for-Power-Energy-Systems/README.md

 The goal is to help participants run and explore the code during or after the course with minimal setup.
 ## What in the repository

-This repository currently contains two Jupyter notebooks:
+This repository currently contains the following Jupyter notebooks:

   ### **`DNN_sin.ipynb`**
   Demonstrates the use of **Deep Neural Networks (DNN)** to approximate a sine function.